skellis46/slipbox/jacobs - wokeness and myth.md

 >Most of the defenders of the historic mission of the university articulate that mission in terms of “critical thinking,” “the free exchange of ideas,” and other slogans that place the institution firmly within the technological core.
 If the university is inherently an institution of the technological core -- an institution _constituted_ by discursive and analytical reason -- then the answer is no; it cannot incorporate people functioning in the mythical core without becoming a different kind of institution.
 But can the university be conceptualized otherwise?[p.43]

--similar to my writing in that thing produced?
+- similar to my writing in that thing produced?

 In short, there is irrevocable friction between people operating from different _cores_ (technological or mythical).
 Jacobs wonders if universities can ever be places "in which this endless clashing may be accommodated, and the resulting cultural momentum be encouraged, made fruitful?"[p.44]